Over time we've recieved many of the same questions via email or social

 which means that even if the field is unchanged our estimated probabilities will be slightly different

-fluctations in the probability estimates, but it can still be noticeable, e.g. at most a difference of
+large fluctuations in the probability estimates, but it can still be noticeable.
+For example, for a probability of 50%, an outlier (2 standard deviation)

 can withdraw and yet some golfers see a slight decline in their, e.g., probability of finishing in the top 20.